AmoseKang/DrQA_cn/readme.md

 # DrQA Chinese implementation

 ## Introduction
 This is a modified version of facebook [DrQA](https://github.com/facebookresearch/DrQA) module which supports Chinese language.
-The module is for study only.
+The git repo is for study only.
 This module can be used to answer question for any specific context.
-The initial optimization is targeting to an area of specific university.
+The initial optimization is targeting to area of specific university.
 This project is not fully tested nor fully complete.

+## DrQA Introduction
+>DrQA is a system for reading comprehension applied to open-domain question answering.
+In particular, DrQA is targeted at the task of "machine reading at scale" (MRS).
+In this setting, we are searching for an answer to a question in a potentially very large corpus of unstructured documents (that may not be redundant).
+Thus the system has to combine the challenges of document retrieval (finding the relevant documents) with that of machine comprehension of text (identifying the answers from those documents).

+>Our experiments with DrQA focus on answering factoid questions while using Wikipedia as the unique knowledge source for documents.
+Wikipedia is a well-suited source of large-scale, rich, detailed information.
+In order to answer any question, one must first retrieve the few potentially relevant articles among more than 5 million, and then scan them carefully to identify the answer.

+>Note that DrQA treats Wikipedia as a generic collection of articles and does not rely on its internal graph structure.
+As a result, DrQA can be straightforwardly applied to any collection of documents, as described in the retriever README.

 ## Installation
 This is a modified version of facebook [DrQA](https://github.com/facebookresearch/DrQA) module.
 This module is for study only.